dustinspecker/awesome-eslint/readme.md

 ## Tools

 - [es-file-traverse](https://github.com/brettz9/es-file-traverse) - Obtain a list of only those files which are in use based on imports and/or requires from an entry file or files; list passable to ESLint.
 Intended esp. for linting 3rd party dependencies.
-- [eslint-cli](https://github.com/eslint/eslint-cli) - This is the `eslint` command that executes a local installed ESLint.
 - [eslint-find-rules](https://github.com/sarbbottam/eslint-find-rules) - Find built-in ESLint rules you don't have in your custom config.
 - [eslint-index](https://github.com/wagerfield/eslint-index) - CLI for finding and managing rules in ESLint config files.
 - [eslint-multiplexer](https://github.com/pimlie/eslint-multiplexer) - Multiplex eslint results and merge results for common files.